paul-duvall/100-days-of-code/log-r3.md

 #### Review / Learn:
 * Continued the Advanced CSS and Sass course on Udemy, working on the first project, a website called Natours.
 Added in 'move-in' animation on title and subtitle text using keyframes (animation set using percentages with transform and opacity).
 Involved using the following CSS properties on the class of the item being animated - animation-name, animation-duration, animation-timing-function (can all be set using the shorthand animation property).
-* Also added a button with subtle hover over and active animations (used pseudo-classes - link, visited, hover and active).
+* Added a button with subtle hover over and active animations (used pseudo-classes - link, visited, hover and active).
+* Used the CSS after selector to add an interesting hover effect and animated the button using another keyframe.

 #### Project:
 *